DrJekyllPhD/School-resources/resources.md

-## Joint Service Trascript
+## Joint Service Transcript

 https://jst.doded.mil/jst/

-JCAC certs are roughly 30 credits towards a bachalors degree.
+JCAC certs are roughly 30 credits towards a bachelor's degree.

-sending transcripts virtually
+will send transcripts virtually

 most universities will have an email where they accept virtual transcripts